Disaster Recovery Roundtable

 Earlier in his career, Dan worked as a campaign advisor, political fundraiser and research analyst for Congressional candidates, including Rep. Steve Buyer of Indiana, Rep. Vito Fossella of New York and Governor Bob Riley of Alabama.

-Recipient of the Chairman’s Award for Leadership – May 2003
+- Recipient of the Chairman’s Award for Leadership – May 2003

 Dan has been featured as an expert panelist on Adjusters International’s Property Insurance Roundtable podcast in the episode titled, “Disaster Recovery Planning.”

-Todd Thomas is the Vice President at Adjusters International.
+Todd Thomas is the Vice President at Adjusters International (AI) and Tidal Basin (TB).
 He is also the Chief Consultant and Partner of Adjusters International’s affiliate Sigma Consulting Corp.
 He has worked in the Management Consulting industry for 23 years.
-Currently, he works with Adjusters International’s strategic partners to offer the highest quality Risk Management and Disaster Recovery consulting services possible.
+Currently, he works with AI and TB's strategic partners to offer the highest quality Risk Management and Disaster Recovery consulting services possible.
 Thomas has worked in a management capacity on high-profile FEMA, insurance and construction projects since 1996.
 Thomas regularly serves as an expert witness and Special Master to courts in the area of finance & insurance.

 Thomas’ experience assisting public entities, non-profits and other organizations with risk management and insurance includes but is not limited to broker selection, insurance marketing, total cost of risk, risk identification, risk allocation, underwriting, claims, financial risk management, FEMA obtain & maintain compliance, risk analysis, risk management information systems and enterprise risk management.